 Irma is the fifth-costliest hurricane to hit the mainland United States and caused an estimated $50 billion in damage, according to the National Hurricane Center.
 At one point, Hurricane Irma was the strongest hurricane the National Hurricane Center has ever recorded in the Atlantic outside of the Caribbean Sea and the Gulf of Mexico.
 It was moving as a Category 5 storm, which means it had sustained wind speeds greater than 157 mph.
 Category 5 storms cause catastrophic damage when they make landfall.
 Irma hit the Florida Keys as a Category 4 hurricane and then the mainland as a Category 3.

 Hurricane Matthew hit the southern part of Haiti as a Category 4 storm Oct.
-4, 2016, and the country still hasn’t fully recovered from that devastating system.
-Projections had it hitting Haiti hard, but the country was spared from severe devastation.
+4, 2016, and the country still hasn’t fully recovered from that devastating storm.
+Projections had Irma hitting Haiti hard, but the country was spared from severe devastation.

 Where did Hurricane Irma hit?

-The storm tracked northwest through the Caribbean, along Florida’s west coast and into Georgia, Alabama, Mississippi, South Carolina, eventually dissipating over Tennessee.
-Here’s a timeline of Hurricane Irma’s path:
+The storm tracked northwest through the Caribbean, along Florida’s west coast, and into Georgia, Alabama, Mississippi, and South Carolina, eventually dissipating over Tennessee.

 Wednesday, Sept.
 6: